MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxxdfdata.md

  ### `stringsAsFactors`
  logical indicating whether or not to convert strings into factors in R (for reader mode only).
+It currently has no effect.